 A standard appeal form is available but IS NOT REQUIRED to file an appeal.
 The form is available here https://dor.georgia.gov/sites/dor.georgia.gov/files/related_files/document/LGS/Form/LGS_Appeal_of_Assessment_PT311A.pdf.
 FORMS ARE NOT AVAILABLE AT THE COUNTY OFFICES.

 Your appeal must stipulate the appeal method of your choice; options are:

-a. appeal to the Board of Equalization with appeal on to Superior Court (value, uniformity, taxability, or denial of exemption); or
+a.
+Board of Equalization with appeal on to Superior Court as to matters of value, uniformity, taxability, or denial of exemption; or

 c.
 Hearing Officer: as to matters of value and uniformity of assessment for a non-homestead property with a value in excess of $750,000.
 Contact the Assessor's Office for more details on this form of appeal.

 If you do not choose just one of the above, your appeal will automatically be forwarded to the Board of Equalization.
 Decisions from the Board of Equalization or a Hearing Officer may be appealed to Superior Court.
 Any appeal to Superior Court shall require a settlement conference prior to the appeal being certified to the Clerk of Court, at which point a $25.00 filing fee is required.